LiveOrDevTrying/IdentityServer4-Angular-.NET-5-WebAPI-Boilerplate/README.md

           });
       ```

+  * More information can be found at the [IdentityServer4 reference documentation](https://identityserver4.readthedocs.io/en/latest/topics/reference_tokens.html).

 ### **Auto-Redirect After Logout**
-If you would like the IdentityServer to automatically redirect the user after a successful logout back to the specified (and authorized) post logout redirect uri, in IdentityServer **Startup.cs** `ConfigureServices()`, uncomment the line specifying AuthRedirectAfterSignOut = true (approximately line 57):
+If you would like the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server to automatically redirect the user after a successful logout back to a specified (and authorized) post logout redirect uri, in the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server **Startup.cs** `ConfigureServices()`, uncomment the line specifying `AuthRedirectAfterSignOut = true` (approximately line 57):

   ``` c#
     AccountOptions.AutomaticRedirectAfterSignOut = true;